neuralinterfaces/commoners/README.md

 ## Build Notes
 ### iOS
 #### Fix Pods Issue
-Close XCode and run the following commands on the terminal:
+Run the following commands on the terminal and try again:
 ```
 cd ios/App
 pod install
 ```

-Then open XCode and try again.
+If you add any Capacitor plugins to your dependencies, you'll need to run this again.